SNAP Mission Statement

 Heal the wounded:

 We share our stories and empower others to confront the truth.
-Together, we find healthy mechanisms for healing.
+Together, we find healthy ways to recover.

 We educate ourselves and our communities about the effects of abuse.
-We speak in a unified voice to bring about change by exposing the malignant actions of abusive religious ministers and the church officials who shield them.
+We speak in a unified voice to bring about change by exposing the malignant actions of abusive religious ministers, suspected abusers, priests we suspect of being suspected abusers, and the church officials who shield them or are tangentially related to them in any way.

 In order to achieve this mission, SNAP will: